hivert/fpseries/README.md

 - Lagrange inversion formulas (Lagrange-Bürmann theorem);
 - exponential and logarithm series.

-All those results are proved both for truncated and non-trucated series.
+All those results are proved both for truncated and non-truncated series.

 ## Application to combinatorics

 To test the framework I provide 6 proofs of the formula for Catalan numbers.
-I'm using the following 3 different strategies together with truncated and non-trucated series:
+I'm using the following 3 different strategies together with truncated and non-truncated series:

 1 - prove the algebraic equation `F = 1 + X F^2` and extract the
 coefficients using square root and Newton's formula;